fonttools/fontbakery/.github/ISSUE_TEMPLATE/2_new-check.md

 ---
 name: New check proposal
-about: Submit a new check to FontBakery
+about: Describe a font problem that FontBakery should detect
 title: 'New check: subject'
 labels: 'New check proposal'
 assignees: ''